The People’s Poet, and pop culture influence wagon, Dr John Cooper Clarke is on his Luckiest Guy Alive tour, with poetry, riffs and chat

 Prankur Chaturvedi has been performing poetry for a year now.
 We caught up with him to find out more about the power of spoken word

 Prankur Chaturvedi poem titled “Saala Anti-National Element” gained a lot of attention.
 Now a film of the poem is back online as an answer to all the trolls and their guardians

 Pulitzer Prize winning Natasha Trethewey, the 19th Poet Laureate of the United States, will be in Cornwall

-A book of poems inspired by the world’s seas and oceans has been launched at Plymouth University.
+A new book of poems inspired by the sea by Caroline Carver with photographs and illustrations by Plymouth Uni students has been published

 Poet Helen Boyles celebrated midsummer with a sail upriver from Galmpton Creek to the old quay of the Sharpham estate.